davidsbatista/BREDS/README.md

 [relationships_gold.zip](http://data.davidsbatista.net/relationships_gold.zip)

 To extract the locations/headquarters of companies from `sentences.txt` based on the seeds examples given in `seeds_positive`, run the following command:

     python breds.py parameters.cfg sentences.txt seeds_positive.txt seeds_negative.txt 0.7 0.7

 In the first step BREDS pre-processes the `sentences.txt` file, generating word vector representations of relationships (i.e.: `processed_tuples.pkl`).
 This is done so that then you can experiment with different seed examples without having to repeat the process of generating word vectors representations.
-Just use `processed_tuples.pkl`as the second argument to `BREDS.py` instead of `sentences.txt`.
+Just use `processed_tuples.pkl` as the second argument to `BREDS.py` instead of `sentences.txt`.

 Running the whole bootstrap process, depending on your hardware, sentences input size and number of iterations, can take very long time (i.e., a few hours).
-You can reduce the size of `sentences.txt` file, or you can also use a multi-core version of BREDS.
-In the multi-core version finding seed matchs and clustering them is done in parallel, levering multi-core architectures.
-You must specifiy at the end how many cores you want to use:
+You can reduce the size of `sentences.txt` file, or you can also use a multicore version of BREDS.
+In the multicore version finding seed matches and clustering them is done in parallel, levering multicore architectures.
+You must specify at the end how many cores you want to use:

     python breds-parallel.py parameters.cfg sentences.txt seeds_positive.txt seeds_negative.txt 0.7 0.7 #cpus

 The output should be in a `relationships.txt` file.
-The file contains a list of the relationships extracted, containing the confidence score, the sentence where the relationship was found, the patterns that extracted the relationship and wether the passive voice is present in the relationship, e.g.:
+The file contains a list of the relationships extracted, containing the confidence score, the sentence where the relationship was found, the patterns that extracted the relationship and whether the passive voice is present in the relationship, e.g.:

     instance: DynCorp       Reston  score:0.998
     sentence: Because <ORG>DynCorp</ORG> , headquartered in <LOC>Reston</LOC> , <LOC>Va.</LOC> , gets 98 percent of its revenue from government work .